 So they thought, ‘How are we going to get Andre up to the set on time?’
 So, um, the production manager asked him, ‘Andre, how do you get around at home on your farm in North Carolina?’ and Andre said [deep gravelly voice], ‘I use an ATV, boss’ — an all-terrain vehicle.

-So they searched, and I think they found the only all-terrain vehicle in England in 1986, it was a three-wheeler.
+So they searched, and I think they found the only all-terrain vehicle in England in 1986, a three-wheeler.
 And they brought this thing out; you can go online and look at the picture of it, it’s great.
 It’s a red thing.
 It’s tiny.
 It was like a tricycle under him; it was hilarious.
 But, you’ve never seen a giant move so fast!

 He loved this thing.
 He would zip along all day.
 You would stop what you were doing.
 ‘Oh my god!’
 VROOM, this guy would be going by.